oscal-compass/community/GOVERNANCE.md

 * **Required**: The candidate must satisfy at least one of the below criteria to be eligibile to stand for election for oversight committee membership.
   * current oversight commitee member, or
   * current maintainer of any **core** project, or
   * any eligible voter with endorsement from two other eligible voters from different companies/organizations (one endorsement can be from the same organization as the candidate's organization).
-Note: Eligibility may be addressed in future to ensure at least one of the endorsements is from a maintainer of the **core** project.
+Note: Eligibility may be updated in future to ensure at least one of the endorsements is from a maintainer of the **core** project.
 * Technical Expertise: Candidates should be senior, respected technical leaders or contributors with significant experience relevant to the project's domain.
 * Demonstrated Commitment: They must have the time and willingness to actively participate in meetings, discussions, and the work of the committee.
 * Neutrality and Project-First Mindset: A crucial requirement is the ability to act as a neutral party, prioritizing the good of the project over any personal or company interests.